-Angels Disco is just opposite Nana Plaza on the ground floor of Nana Hotel right behind the coffee shop.
-A spectacular discotheque (also known as Nanadisco) with staged performances by "Angels Dancers", for several years now, it has evolved into a popular after-hours meeting place.
+Angels Disco is situated just opposite Nana Plaza on the ground floor of Nana Hotel right behind the coffee shop.
+A spectacular discotheque (a.k.a.
+Nana disco) with staged performances by "Angels Dancers", over time, it has evolved into a popular after-hours meeting place.
 Occasionally, it gets really packed.
 Lots of girls, loud music and drinks, but unlike other similar venues there is an ever raising entry charge (cashed in for a drink), at the moment Baht 300.
-Time will tell, but it looks as if they are pricing themselves out of the market.
+Time will tell, but it looks as if they're pricing themselves out of the market.

-Remember that classic hit "One Night in Bangkok"?
+Remember that classic hit called "One Night in Bangkok"?

 To be continued...